NBA Rumors: Six NBA Teams Express Interest In Acquiring Tobias Harris In 2019 Free Agency, Per Keith Pompey

 Tobias Harris may not the best player in the 2019 NBA free agency class that will also feature Kyrie Irving of the Boston Celtics, Kevin Durant of the Golden State Warriors, Kawhi Leonard of the Toronto Raptors, Kemba Walker of the Charlotte Hornets, and Jimmy Butler of the Sixers, but it’s not surprising why he’s getting plenty of interest from several NBA teams in the league.
 Unlike those incoming free agents, Harris can efficiently play alongside other NBA superstars and excel in an off-ball capacity.

 In the 27 games he played on the Sixers’ team that has Ben Simmons, Joel Embiid, and Jimmy Butler, Tobias still posted incredible numbers, averaging 18.2 points, 7.9 rebounds, and 2.9 assists on 46.9 percent shooting from the field and 32.6 percent shooting from beyond the arc.
-The Sixers may have expressed their intention to keep Harris long-term in Philadelphia but if they offer him less than the max, the Nets, Mavericks, Pacers, Kings, and the Grizzlies will surely do everything they can to steal him in the 2019 NBA free agency.
+The Sixers may have expressed their intention to keep Harris long-term in Philadelphia, but if they offer him less than the max, the Nets, Mavericks, Pacers, Kings, and the Grizzlies will surely do everything they can to steal him in the 2019 NBA free agency.